ChenlizheMe/InfEngine/docs/learn/gameplay-first-component.md

 | `late_update(delta_time)` | Work that follows regular updates, such as camera follow |
 | `on_destroy()` | Final cleanup |

 An inactive GameObject defers `awake` until it first becomes active. `start` runs once, immediately before that component's first simulation update.
-Regular `update` callbacks run in Play mode unless the component explicitly uses the separate edit-mode decorator.
+Regular `update`, `fixed_update`, and `late_update` callbacks run in Play mode.

+Edit-mode execution is a separate opt-in.
+The native component proxy reads the class attribute set by `@execute_in_edit_mode` and mirrors it onto the instance as `_execute_in_edit_mode`; both the native proxy (`PyComponentProxy`) and the Python scheduler check that instance attribute before running edit-mode callbacks.
+In a pure Python test context without a native proxy, the mirror step does not happen, so set the instance attribute directly when such a context needs edit-mode updates.

 ## Common errors {#troubleshooting}